vfaronov/httpolice/doc/concepts.rst

 Exchanges
 ---------
 HTTPolice takes HTTP *exchanges* (also known as *transactions*) as input.
-Every exchange can consist of one request and one or more responses.
+Every exchange can consist of 1 request and 1+ responses.
-Usually there is just one response, but sometimes there are `interim (1xx) responses`__ before the main one.
+Usually there is just 1 response, but sometimes there are `interim (1xx) responses`__ before the main one.

 __ https://tools.ietf.org/html/rfc7231#section-6.2

-If you only want to check the request, you can omit the responses from an exchange.
+If you only want to check the request, you can omit responses from the exchange.

-On the other hand, if you only want to check the *responses*, you should still provide the request (if at all possible), because responses cannot be properly analyzed without it.
+On the other hand, if you only want to check the *responses*, you should still provide the request (if possible), because responses cannot be properly analyzed without it.
 If you really have no access to the request, you can omit it, but **many checks will be disabled**.